xzyfer/us-travel-checklist/README.md

 as simple as a todo list.

 ### Why am I doing this?
-Most threads I read regard overseas travel, especially to the US I find overly touristy.
+Most threads I read regarding overseas travel, especially to the US I find overly touristy.
-I'm not one for hikes through national parks, going to Disney Land.
+I'm not one for hikes through national parks, or going to Disney Land.

-I want to travel San Francisco they way people should travel Melbourne, Australia.
+I want to travel San Francisco the way people should travel Melbourne, Australia.
-Talking to locals, wandering the cities lane ways for days with no plans.
+Talking to locals, wandering the city's laneways for days with no plans.
 Discovering all the hidden awesomeness it has to offer.

 I'll be spending the majority of my time there working with local collegues who I'm sure will show me a great time.